Adityachaware/TypeScriptCoding/README.md

 3) In typescript

-public means we can access property in every in the code.
+public means we can access property everywhere in the code.

 private means we can access property within the class only.